Kesha Says Quarantine Has Taught Her To Embrace A More Natural Look

 I am normally too exhausted after my day to do a full skin-care routine, but now a bubble bath with a Lush bath bomb and a collagen sheet mask is one of my favorite activities.
 I got this ice roller I love, as well as a micro-needling roller; I use that and then apply moisturizer on top.

 I was at CVS Pharmacy recently getting essentials and I saw men's beard dye and I thought, I'll put it on my eyebrows.
 It makes them really dark and wild-looking.
-It's something that I discovered in quarantine and it's the first time I've done it on myself.
+It's something that I discovered in quarantine, and it's the first time I've done it on myself.

 There are also these butt masks called Bawdy that I have been using, too.
 It helps having someone put it on your butt, so that's another perk of being quarantined with my boyfriend.
 It's one of those things that, at the end of the night, brings me happiness.